AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/What are Soft Skills.md

 * How to Develop and Train for Soft Skills in the Workplace (you can also listen to this article read out loud as you read - great for working on English at the same time!): https://elearningindustry.com/soft-skills-in-the-workplace-develop-train

+Task #2: Reflection
+Now, thinking about what you just read, spend 3-5 minutes reflecting on your own soft skills:

+* What are your strongest soft skills?
+* Where do you think you need to improve your soft skills?
+* What is most difficult for you when working with others in class or at work?

+Jot your ideas down somewhere; you will use them for the assignment at the end of this lesson.

+***What are your strengths and weaknesses?***